99 years, 999 years, and Freehold: Defining the terms

 In theory, freehold fetches a better price during en-bloc

 The en-bloc value of a freehold development should be higher, as the owners are giving up more.
-A leasehold unit near the end of its lease should be priced lower, since in a few decades the owners could end up making nothing from it.
-That’s the theory anyway.
+A leasehold unit near the end of its lease should be priced lower, since in a few decades the owners could end up getting nothing from it; or so goes the theory.

 But if it worked that neatly, we could just compare the en-bloc price of a freehold unit and a leasehold unit, and declare “Development X is cheaper because it is leasehold”.
 In reality, that would be a misleading comparison.

 En-bloc offers are affected by a range of factors, such as the state of the market, the zoning laws, and the amenities that have been built up.
-For example, if zoning laws dictate that a freehold development cannot be replaced by a condo of the same height (we believe this may be the case with Peace Mansions), then the en-bloc price may be lower even if it’s freehold; less vertical space means fewer units to build and sell.
+For example, if zoning laws dictate that a freehold development cannot be replaced by a condo of the same height (we believe this may be the case with Peace Mansions), then the en-bloc price may be lower despite the condo being freehold.

 Likewise, it is nearby amenities – such as construction of train stations, malls, and schools – that developers factor into their en-bloc bid.
-And of course, it’s hard to factor in all that at the initial time of purchase (you don’t know what will be around 30 or 40 years down the road).
+If the amenities around a freehold condo don’t improve substantially, that can still translate to a lower en-bloc price.

 Leasehold is better for rental yields